coolsteed/coolsteed.github.io/random.md

 permalink: /Random/
 ---

-## Recent tasks (updated 2024-06)
+## Recent tasks (updated 2024-11)

-- First draft of the NLP transfer
+- Submit the draft of the NLP transfer

-- Grading

 - Rethink literature review part of a old piece

-- Working on a outline of interview questions
+- Conduct two interviews

+- Writing a review essay on CSS

+- Writing a snippet on agency

+- Writing a short article about four competing theories about the informational society

-- Plan to buy a 4090-machine.
+- Plan to buy a server station

 ![](/_pics/cata.jpg)